 The actions of your business following an employee experiencing a serious accident on the workplace premises determines how the situation will end.
 There will most likely be a Health and Safety Executive investigation involving HSE interviews and possibly court proceedings.

 Our solicitors understand how this can be extremely stressful and intrusive and disruptive to your business and its reputation.
 Also, we know that it is a difficult time watching an employee and a friend experience a serious accident.
 Therefore, we help you through each stage of a HSE investigation and ensure the process runs as smoothly as possible for your business, yourself and your employee.

 Important things to consider:

-- HSE investigations are conducted in accordance with the HSE Enforcement Policy Statement.
+- HSE interviews are conducted in accordance with the HSE Enforcement Policy Statement.
 They aim to determine the causes of the incident, whether any action is required to prevent a repeat occurrence of the incident and to ensure compliance with the law and what response should be made to breaches of the law.

 - During HSE interviews there is the opportunity for a colleague to sit in on the interview if it makes the interviewee feel more secure.

 - A HSE prosecution can be very significant.
 The penalties can threaten not only the business as a whole but also the individuals within them.

 As always, very impressed with the professional but friendly manner our needs were met, thank you.

 There are various reasons why the HSE would inspect a business but the most common could include: